flortalavera/flortalavera/README.md

-Hi 👋 My name is Florencia Talavera, I´m from Argentina and I´m a self-taught programmer
+Hi 👋 My name is Florencia Talavera, I´m from Argentina and I´m a Front-End developer

 - ✨ Every day I work to improve my knowledge in:
 • Javascript